 - In small amounts, alcohol does not cause seizures.
 A drink or two now and then does not increase seizure activity.

-- Small amounts of alcohol doesn’t change the amounts of seizure medicines in your blood or change findings on EEG studies.
+- Small amounts of alcohol don’t change the amount of seizure medicines in your blood or change findings on EEG (electroencephalogram) studies.

 - When alcohol is related to seizures, it is often the state of alcohol withdrawal that causes the seizures, not the drinking itself.
 Your risk of seizures may be much higher after having three or more alcoholic beverages.